KidSport Financial Exceptions

 Why are regional schools eligible to become KidSport Financial Assessors but metropolitan schools are not?

-Teachers are not always in a position to determine a family’s financial status and in the metropolitan area there are other more suitable agencies which can fulfill this role.
-For this reason the Department decided to restrict metropolitan schools from becoming KidSport Financial Assessors.
+Teachers are not always in a position to determine a family’s financial status and in the metropolitan area there are other more suitable agencies which can fulfil this role.
+For this reason, Sport and Recreation (WA) has decided to restrict metropolitan schools from becoming KidSport Financial Assessors.

 It is, however, acknowledged that in some regional areas the local school is the only organisation in a position to recognise and support families experiencing financial hardship access KidSport funding.
 For this reason regional schools will be accepted as KidSport Financial Assessors if recommended by the local government.